SECURITIES AND EXCHANGE COMMISSION

 |99.1||Press Release of InnovAge Holding Corp., dated November 22, 2022|

 |104||Cover Page Interactive Data File (formatted as Inline XBRL)|

 Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned hereunto duly authorized.

 |Title:||Chief Financial Officer|

 InnovAge is a market leader in managing the care of high-cost, dual-eligible seniors.
 Our mission is to enable seniors to age independently in their own homes for as long as possible.
-Our patient-centered care model meaningfully improves the quality of care our participants receive, while reducing over-utilization of high-cost care settings.
-InnovAge is at the forefront of value based senior healthcare and directly contracts with government payors, such as Medicare and Medicaid, to manage the totality of a participant’s medical care.
-InnovAge believes its healthcare model is one in which all constituencies — participants, their families, providers and government payors— “win.”
-As of March 31, 2022, InnovAge served approximately 6,800 participants across 18 centers in five states. https://www.innovage.com/.
+Our patient-centered care model is designed to improve the quality of care our participants receive, while reducing over-utilization of high-cost care settings.
+InnovAge believes its healthcare model is one in which all constituencies — participants, their families, providers and government payors — “win.”
+As of September 30, 2022, InnovAge served approximately 6,540 participants across 18 centers in five states. https://www.innovage.com/.